j-jodczyk/Orchestrify/docs/Data.md

 # Other scripts:
-## Analyzing time delta impact
-Due to the fact, that empty bars resulted in error in tokenization, we needed to come up with a workaround.
-The solution we came up with was adding `TIME_DELTA=4.0` events in such empty bars.
-To see how this impacts the sound of the processed midi files we created this script.

-NOTE: music21 library on its own can change the sound a bit, due to the fact, that Control Change events are not processed correctly by it.

-:::src.data.analyze_time_delta_impact

 ## Creating sanity dataset
 Script for creating sanity dataset containing simple melodies such as scales, arpeggio, Twinkle twinkle little star.